Fiach-Dubh/BITCOIN-YouTube/README.md

 One draw back of this overall project and YouTube in general is the centralized nature of it's design.
 We acknowledge this is not a purely decentralized setup.
 There are centralized choke points to YouTube channel management and participation.
 But we hope that by aiming for that ideal we will consistently improve towards it and thereby respect the integrity of your work.

-Alos, we invite Bitcoin community members to apply to be Channel managers/admins.
+Also, we invite Bitcoin community members to apply to be Channel managers/admins.
 This way, not all power to delete video's, to add or remove contributors is held by one person.
 Nominated Channel managers/admins will be vetted more thoroughly and be voted in by community polls on reddit, stacker.news, twitter and YouTube.

 Invitation Timeline: